Paskenta, California

-Paskenta (Wintun: Paskenti) is a small unincorporated town in Tehama County, California.
+Paskenta is a census-designated place (CDP) in Tehama County, California, United States.
 Historically, it had greater local importance due to the presence of an active lumber mill.
 The ZIP Code is 96074.
-The community is inside area code 530 and the Paskenta CDP.
+The community is inside area code 530.
 Paskenta sits at an elevation of 725 ft.
-The 2020 United States census reported Paskenta's population was 110.
 Paskenta was originally inhabited by a tribe of Nomlaki people who are now part of the federally-recognized Paskenta Band of Nomlaki Indians.
+The population was 110 as of the 2020 census.

 History

 Paskenta was originally inhabited by a Nomlaki tribe.
 In the Nomlaki (Central Wintun) language, "Paskenta" (paskenti) means "under the hill" or "under the bank".
 The modern settlement was founded by Americans of European origin ca. 1860.
 A post office has been in operation there since 1872.
 The Paskenta Ranchería was established between 1906 and 1909 and is home to the Paskenta Band of Nomlaki Indians.

-In 1980, Paskenta became the central inhabited site within a larger census designated place (CDP), which was named after its host town.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 1.1 square miles (2.8 km^{2}), all of it land.
+According to the United States Census Bureau, the CDP covers an area of 1.1 square miles (2.8 km^{2}), all land.